ValeriaReshetina/TestTaskExample/README.md

 ## 📄 Description

-The test project consists of UI tests and includes the following features:
+This test project consists of UI tests and includes the following features:

 - ✔️ **Page Object Pattern**: Utilizes the `Page Object` pattern for better test organization and maintenance.
 - ✔️ **Parameterized Tests**: Employs parameterized tests to efficiently test multiple scenarios with different input